 Star topology

 Alternatively called a star network, star topology is one of the most common network setups.
-Every node connects to a central network device in this configuration, like a hub, switch, or computer.
-The central network device acts as a server, and the peripheral devices act as clients.
+In this configuration, every node, such as a hub, switch, or computer, connects to a central network device.
+Essentially, the central network device acts as a server, and the peripheral devices act as clients.

 In a star topology setup, either a coaxial or a network cable with an RJ-45 connector is used, depending on each device's network card type.
 The image shows how this network setup gets its name, as it is shaped like a star.

 There technically is no limit to how many computers can connect in a star topology.
-However, network performance can decrease as more computers are connected, resulting in slower network speeds.
+However, network performance can decrease with more connected devices, resulting in slower data transfer speeds.

 Advantages of star topology

-• Centralized management of the network using a central computer, hub, or switch.
+- Centralized management of the network using a computer, hub, or switch.

-• Easy to add another computer to the network.
+- Easier to add another computer to the network using this configuration.

 Disadvantages of star topology